PhilipAbed/RenovateTutorial/README.md

 5) Now go back to the Dependency Dashboard in the Issues section and re-run Renovate.

-  As you can see, after the run is complete, `commander` major update PR now appears under the **Pending Approval** section and will not be opened unless manually triggered
+6) As you can see, `commander` major update PR now appears under the **Pending Approval** section and will not be opened unless manually triggered

+     Note - it make take a minute to complete Renovate's run

-6) You can now manually open this PR by checking the box next to it
+7) You can now manually open this PR by checking the box next to it

-7) Navigate to the `Pull requests` section to review the generated PR and merge it to the repo.
+8) Navigate to the `Pull requests` section to review the generated PR and merge it to the repo.

 **Congratulations!
 You are now familiar with Renovate’s Dependency Dashboard.** 🎈